Acupuncture for Alcoholism

 It is the release of these pain killers and endorphins that potentially helps alcoholics.
 With this boost of natural calming agents in the blood stream, an addict will find it easier to resist the urge to relapse.
 Withdrawal systems weaken and cravings are not as severe.
 Some specialists even believe that acupuncture has the potential to eliminate toxins built up from substance abuse.

 Best of all, this happens without synthetic treatments or drugs.
 An acupuncturist is able to help an alcoholic tap into their own natural pharmacy.
 Along these lines, acupuncture is an ideal complement to rehabilitation.
 Some rehab centers staff acupuncturists, while others can make referrals for interested patients.

-Method of Acupuncture for Alcoholics
+Acupuncture Methods for Alcoholics

 Each acupuncturist has their own method of treatment.
 Some are purists and adhere to Far-Eastern practices, though many blend elements of East and West.
 Sessions last anywhere from a few minutes to about an hour.

 Despite minor differences in practice, every acupuncture session includes the following elements:

 * Puncturing: needles are thin enough that relatively little acute pain results from their insertion.
 Only a few needles are used in a typical treatment.